 - The more information given out, the more comfortable students feel

-- Undergrad GPA and MCAT – Gives an indication of how well a student might do in the first two years of medical school and on your Step 1 score
+- Undergrad GPA and MCAT: Gives an indication of how well a student might do in the first two years of medical school and on the Step 1 exam.

-- Knowledge and professionalism in the third year
+- Knowledge and professionalism will help in the third year

 - In 2012, there were 45, 266 applicants